cordeirogustavo/raspberry-awards-api/README.md

 ### Producers Column

 In the `producers` column, each producer will be considered individually.
 If there are multiple producers in the same cell, they will be counted separately in the `awards-interval` endpoint.
-Producers should be separated by commas (`,`) and/or "and".
+Producers should be separated by commas (`,`) and/or (`and`).

 > **Note**: Producers with different name formats will be treated as distinct individuals.
 For example: